acl-org/aacl-ijcnlp-2025/_pages/calls/workshops.md

 - Originality and impact
 - Expected participant interest level
-- Quality of organizing team
+- Quality and expertise of organizing team
 - Contribution to conference diversity